seccubus/seccubus/README.md

 * #248 - SSLLabs Reneg finding empty is reneg is not supported
 * Copyright related unit tests now work on Travis CI too
 * #252 - scannerparam column in scans table too small
+* #255 - Incorrect use of CGI.pm may cause parameter injection vulnerability